-- (a) equitable, sustainable and efficient use of water resources - (b) environmental flows, water quality, in-stream habitat diversity, and naturally occurring inputs from riparian zones support the long-term maintenance of the ecology of aquatic biotic communities - (c) the condition and natural functions of water bodies, lakes, springs and watercourses are maintained-including the stability of beds and banks of watercourses - (d) volumes and quality of groundwater are maintained and beneficial uses of water (such as spring flows and groundwater-dependent ecosystems) are not adversely impacted by the development.
+- (a) equitable, sustainable and efficient use of water resources - (b) environmental flows, water quality, in-stream habitat diversity, and naturally occurring inputs from riparian zones support the long-term maintenance of the ecology of aquatic biotic communities - (c) the condition and natural functions of water bodies, lakes, springs and watercourses are maintained-including the stability of beds and banks of watercourses - (d) volumes and quality of groundwater are maintained and current lawful users of water (such as entitlement holders and stock and domestic users) and other beneficial uses of water (such as spring flows and groundwater-dependent ecosystems) are not adversely impacted by the development.

-- 11.13 Provide details of any proposed impoundment, extraction, discharge, injection, use or loss of surface water or groundwater.
-Identify any approval or allocation that would be needed under the Water Act 2000. - 11.14 Detail any significant diversion or interception of overland flow.
-Include maps of suitable scale showing the location of diversions and other water-related infrastructure. - 11.15 Develop hydrological models as necessary to describe the inputs, movements, exchanges and outputs of all significant quantities and resources of surface water and groundwater that may be affected by the project.
+- 11.13.
+Provide details of any proposed impoundment, extraction, discharge, injection, use or loss of surface water or groundwater.
+Identify any approval or allocation that would be needed under the Water Act 2000. - 11.14.
+Detail any significant diversion or interception of overland flow.
+Include maps of suitable scale showing the location of diversions and other water-related infrastructure. - 11.15.
+Develop hydrological models as necessary to describe the inputs, movements, exchanges and outputs of all significant quantities and resources of surface water and groundwater that may be affected by the project.
 The models should address the range of climatic conditions that may be experienced at the site, and adequately assess the potential impacts of the project on water resources.
 The models should include a site water balance.
-This should enable a description of the project's impacts at the local scale and in a regional context including proposed: - (a) changes in flow regimes from structures and water take - (b) alterations to riparian vegetation and bank and channel morphology - (c) direct and indirect impacts arising from the development.
+This should enable a description of the project's impacts at the local scale and in a regional context including proposed: - · changes in flow regimes from structures and water take - alterations to riparian vegetation and bank and channel morphology - direct and indirect impacts arising from the development. - 11.16.
+Describe proposed sources of water supply given the implication of any approvals required under the Water Act 2000.
+Describe the water demands over time during construction and operational phases and describe the associated impacts on the water supply reliability of existing users and approved developments.
+Estimated rates of supply from each source (average and maximum rates) must be given and proposed water conservation and management measures must be described. - 11.17.
+Describe how the development will impact or alter the Central Queensland Regional Water Supply Strategy (CQRWSS) and the Livingstone Shire Council's Standards of Service for Infrastructure.